18F/18f.gsa.gov/_join/open-positions/strategist-gs15.md

 - Navigate complex organizational relationships to bring stakeholders together around common goals and priorities.
 - Identify user and organizational needs through formal interviews, informal conversations, contextual inquiry, workshops, and analytics research.
 - Work comfortably amidst uncertainty.
-- Provide strategic value to partners early, reduce the risks of improperly-scoped work, and allow the team to quickly steer the project in the right direction.
+- Provide strategic value to partners early, reduce the risks of improperly scoped work, and allow the team to quickly steer the project in the right direction.
 - Create artifacts to communicate what you learn in a way that resonates with our agency partners.